MattgyverHub/LoremIpsdumb/README.md

 Profoundly dumb placeholder text placed into various CSS Grid layouts.

 # What This Is
-This is a randomized quote website to serve up the bonkers stuff my co-worker says.
-The website uses React and a smidge of other scripts to load the content and layouts.
+Getting tired of the same old lorem ipsum?
+Try something a little more dumb.
+This is a collection of randomized placeholder text served up in a variety of attractive CSS Grid layouts.
+Headlines, body copy, pullquotes, this should have you covered for just about everything.

 # Plugins & Tech
-- Scripting: Reach & vanilla JavaScript
+- Scripting: React & vanilla JavaScript
-- CSS: Mostly custom, uses Bourbon Neat for the responsive structure, also Normalize for general misc.
+- CSS: Grid mostly
-- Quotes: 100% crazy talk from the guy at work.
+- Lorem Ipsum source: 100% crazy talk from the guy at work.
 Seriously can't make this stuff up.
-- Build process: I'm using PrePros for the build process.
-Small site, so no need to Gulp this.
+- Build process: PrePros (built-in Babel, SASS, etc.) for the build process.